kimberleyyu/ocean-of-messages/README.md

 To throw in a message, it inserts an image of a bottled message, and appends html for a modal window to pop up when that image is clicked.
 This modal window includes a form to write and submit a message.
 The submit button uses ajax/jQuery function to call the throwin.php file, passing the message written to it.
 Throwin.php inserts the message into our SQL database.

 The oceanofmessages.com folder also contains the bottle.php file, which selects for all the rows of our messages and passes the number, message, and reply fields of a row to the bottle.php template.
 This template then displays all of these fields for the logged in user with an html table.
-The doc.php file, which renders the doc.php template, contains our documentation for the project and instructions for the website.
-Like CS50 Finance, there are also files to log in, register, log out, and change your password.
-Our project is hosted by DreamHost and is live on the web for anyone to register!